 - A. Common Problems and Suggested Solutions

 - a.
 Too few import applicants

 - b.
 Too many import applicants

 - c.
 Too few export applicants

 - d.
 Too many export applicants

-- B. Good and Effective Practices

-- C. DC 3 The TE Board of Directors adopted Double Credit 3 (DC 3) at the June 2014 annual meeting.
+- B. DC 3 The TE Board of Directors adopted Double Credit 3 (DC 3) at the June 2014 annual meeting.

-DC 3 offers TE semester credit on the TE balance sheet for up to three students annually who have been placed through other exchange programs.
+DC 3 annually offers TE semester credit on the TE balance sheet for up to three students placed through other exchange programs.
 The TE member institution pays the TE participation fee per Import from another program to obtain credit.
 This allows school members to meet the "no less than three new annual TES offers" requirement when they have not had enough applicants considered for the award.

-- A. There is no official sign-up action required. - B. The DC 3 option provides TE member schools to meet the minimum annual TES offers requirement. - C. Your School must participate in at least one other TE Central-recognized Exchange program to participate.
+A. There is no official sign-up action required.

+- B. The DC 3 option allows TE member schools to meet the minimum annual TES offer requirement. - C. Your School must participate in at least one other TE Central-recognized Exchange program to participate.